-The Appraiser will either travel to the site where the items are located.
+The Appraiser will either travel to the site where the items are located, or examine photos of the items, or use facetime technology to personally examine the pieces if distance is prohibitive.
 Each work of art is thoroughly examined, recorded and photographed.
-After the initial inspection is completed and deposit is paid, Ms. Hackwith conducts extensive market research and analysis before preparing a written report which conforms to the 2015-16 Uniform Standards of Professional Appraisal Practice.
+After the initial inspection is completed and deposit is paid, Ms. Hackwith conducts extensive market research and analysis before preparing a written report which conforms to the 2018-19 Uniform Standards of Professional Appraisal Practice.

 Professional art or personal property appraisal fees are based on the amount of time involved in the appraisal, not on the assumed value of the property.
 The entire process of an appraisal includes inspection, measuring, and photographing during the initial inspection; researching and analyzing the work; identifying and researching the appropriate marketplace; and presenting an unbiased independent conclusion of value in a written report.
 Please see our current rates on the Art Appraisal page.